 Welcome to Weekend Writing Warriors and Snippet Sunday.
 Sample the work of a new author.
 Read snippets of stories in different genres.

-Ten sentences plus a little more:
+Ten sentences and a few more

 Please return to http://wewriwa.blogspot.com/ to sample the works of the other writers.

 All my stories are discounted at my direct BookStore.

 View my pictures and videos on Twitter, Instagram, YouTube, TikTok and Pintrest.

 Find prints, T-shirts, mugs, and other merchandise with my whimsical images at DigitalArt.